appgate/sdp-macos-check/README.md

 The result can be consumed on a JS expression on appgate for policy asignement and entitlement's conditions.

 ### By app name
 Of course the names of processes might change over the versions of a product-- only the vendor has control over that.
 Another approach is to use the `check -appRunning` command which takes the bundle ID of an application then verify if such is installed and if so use it's executable file name to find the process.
-This might work mor robust but it also returns more results, and the fine-tuneing can be done in the JS expression rather than in the deployment of the device-script.
+This might return more results, and the fine-tuning can be done in the JS expression rather than in the deployment of the device-script which allows a more control.

 First: know or find a proper bundle ID which can be assumed working well with the AV vendor.
 Assuming with the example of MalwareBytes, lets check out what `chkmos` finds:

 ```shell
 ./chkmos info -apps |jq |less
 ```
-I can find several entries referring to MalwareBytes, similat to `bundleIdentifier": "com.malwarebytes.mbam.frontend.app.kit` Now, for the bundle identifier in my final query I will only need a substring referring to the most common name matching the product, like `malwarebytes`.
+I can find several entries referring to MalwareBytes, similar to `bundleIdentifier": "com.malwarebytes.mbam.frontend.app.kit` Now, for the bundle identifier in my final query I will only need a substring referring to the most common name matching the product, like `malwarebytes`.

 ```